Singapore Built Environment · Sector

 • Running BIM/DfMA as the default — supervisors read models, sequence pre-fab, and run the digital handover end to end.

-• Treating supervisor capability as a capital investment, not an HR cost line — with internal pathways funded through WSQ and SFEC.
+• Treating supervisor capability as a capital investment, not an HR cost line — with credible internal pathways.

-• Using mid-career conversion as a primary hiring channel — CCP-funded, runway-supported, role re-designed.
+• Using mid-career conversion as a primary hiring channel — runway-supported, role re-designed.

 • Bidding on outcomes and programme certainty — not on the lowest manday rate.